amasse3/AzureAD-Baseline-MLZ/doc/AAD-Config-Baseline.md

 > 📘 **Reference**: [Assign or remove licenses in the Azure AD Portal](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/license-users-groups?)

+### Activate Privileged Identity Management
+While signed in to the Azure AD portal with the first administrator, perform the following:
+1. Search for **Azure AD Privileged Identity Management**
+2. Select **Azure AD Roles**
+3. Follow the prompts to enable PIM on the tennat.

 ### Connect to the Azure AD Tenant with Microsoft Graph PowerShell
+Now we will ensure we can connect using MS Graph PowerShell.

-Open PowerShell and run the following command to connect to Azure AD:
+1. Open PowerShell and run the following command to connect to Azure AD:
 - Azure AD Commercial
-  - `Connect-MgGraph -scope TBD`
+  - `Connect-MgGraph`
 - Azure AD Government
-  - `Connect-MgGraph -Environment UsGov -scope TBD`
+  - `Connect-MgGraph -Environment UsGov`
 - Azure AD Government - DoD
-  - `Connect-MgGraph -Environment UsGovDoD -scope TBD`
+  - `Connect-MgGraph -Environment UsGovDoD`
+2. Sign in with the first administrator account.

 </p>
 </details>